vmware/vmware-aria-operations-integration-sdk/doc/faq.md

 ### Is there a way to cache data for subsequent collections?

-The containerized adapter does not support caching collections at the moment.
+The containerized adapter does not support caching data between collections.

 ### Can I implement on-demand collections?